arlav/ArtToken/README.md

+ARTTOKEN PROJECT v0.03

+License: MIT
-The project is an ERC721 Token marketplace, where artists can upload thei digital art, tokenise it with ERC721 and sell it.
+The project is an ERC721 Token marketplace, where artists can upload their digital art, tokenise it with ERC721 and sell it.
 The frontend interface is based on vue.js while the decentralised storage of files uses IPFS It re-uses code from OpenZeppelin, specifically: